dasch-swiss/dsp-api/docs/03-apis/api-admin/introduction.md

 ## Knora IRIs in the Admin API

-Every resource that is created or hosted by Knora is identified by a unique ID called an Internationalized Resource Identifier (@extref[IRI](rfc:3987)).
+Every resource that is created or hosted by Knora is identified by a unique ID called an Internationalized Resource Identifier ([IRI](https://tools.ietf.org/html/rfc3987)).
 The IRI is required for every API operation to identify the resource in question.
 A Knora IRI has itself the format of a URL.
 For some API operations, the IRI has to be URL-encoded (HTTP GET requests).

-Unlike the Knora API v2, the admin API uses internal IRIs, i.e. the actual IRIs that are stored in the triplestore (see @ref:[Knora IRIs](../api-v2/knora-iris.md)).
+Unlike the Knora API v2, the admin API uses internal IRIs, i.e. the actual IRIs that are stored in the triplestore (see [Knora IRIs](../api-v2/knora-iris.md)).

 ## Admin Path Segment